MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 docker run --name iisdemo -it -p 80:80 iis cmd
 ```

 Once the container has been created, browse to the IP address of the container host.
-You should see the hello world application.
+You should see the "Hello World" application.

 ![](media/dockerfile2.png)